cudmore/PyMapManager/readme.md

-PyMapManager is Python package to load and visualize time-series annotations created in Map Manager.
-The workflow is to use the Igor Pro version of <A HREF="http://blog.cudmore.io/mapmanager/">Map Manager</A> to create annotated time-series.
-Then, use the PyMapManager Python package to easily perform additional visualization and analysis.
+PyMapManager is an ecosystem of tools to load and visualize time-series annotations and 3D image volumes.

+The workflow is to use the Igor Pro version of <A HREF="http://blog.cudmore.io/mapmanager/">Map Manager</A> and then use PyMapManager to easily perform additional visualization and analysis.

 Please see the main [PyMapManager](http://blog.cudmore.io/PyMapManager) documentation website.